RyanLinXiang/tidify/README.md

 ## Description

-“Tidify” is a fully equipped and nice-looking todo list with voice recognition.
-It has all the functionalities one would expect: create todo, mark/remark as done, delete, show archived todos.
+"Tidify" is a fully equipped and clean-looking todo list with voice recognition.
+It has all the functionalities one would expect: create todo, mark/remark as done, delete, show archived todos and more.

 ![Tidify overview](screenshots/overview.png)